New-look Reds rally for 5-3 win over Pirates on Dietrich HR

+CINCINNATI — Unexpected stars, unconventional moves, one pleasing win.
+The David Bell era in Cincinnati got off to an encouraging start for a Reds team trying to finally escape last place.

-CINCINNATI — Derek Dietrich’s three-run homer in the bottom of the seventh inning rallied the new-look Reds to a 5-3 victory over the Pittsburgh Pirates on Thursday, an encouraging start for a Cincinnati team looking to escape last place.
+Pinch-hitter Derek Dietrich connected for a three-run homer in the seventh inning Thursday, and Bell went against the book while closing out a 5-3 victory over the Pittsburgh Pirates in his first game as manager.

+“You like to try and tell yourself that it’s just one game, but it’s not,” said Bell, whose grandfather and father played for the Reds.
+“It’s special to the city.
+It’s a big day.”

-Two players who joined the organization last month on minor league deals became part of Cincinnati’s opening day lore.
+Two players signed to minor league deals last month became part of Cincinnati’s opening day lore.

-Shortstop Jose Iglesias doubled twice and drove in a run.
+New shortstop Jose Iglesias doubled twice and drove in a run.
 After Jose Peraza’s homer off Jameson Taillon (0-1) tied it in the seventh, Dietrich put the Reds up 5-2 with his pinch-hit homer off Richard Rodriguez .
-Dietrich got a curtain call from the crowd of 44,049, the largest for a regular season game at Great American Ball Park.
+Dietrich got a curtain call from the crowd of 44,049, the largest for a regular-season game at Great American Ball Park.

+Dietrich was known for getting hit by pitches during his six seasons with the Marlins — he set a club record.
+He never had reason for a curtain call.

+“I was taking it all in in the dugout with the guys and they were like, ‘Get up there!
+Get up there!’”
+Dietrich said.

 The win opened a notable season for the Reds.
 Commissioner Rob Manfred was grand marshal of the pregame parade that kicked off baseball’s 150th anniversary celebration of the first all-professional team, the 1869 Cincinnati Red Stockings.